Click to Navigate:

 Also, spread a half cup of baking soda on bottom

 of dishwasher.
-Run dishwasher
+Run dishwasher on a "heavy"

 cycle, or whichever cycle has the longest run